Meet Tim Herd

 My Story

-Tim Herd is currently a rising fourth year PhD student and Wasserman Fellow in the Higher Education & Organizational Change (HEOC) program at the University of California, Los Angeles (UCLA).
-His research centers on governance, culture, and student success, with a specific focus on issues around university decision making at the university trustee's level.
-Outside of his studies, Tim is also serves in the capacity of a creative consultant that partners with different non-profits and other organizations around the areas of governance, culture, and student success.
-Tim also is the founder of two organizations, Rising Black Men and the Grosse Pointe Black Alumni Association, the latter in which he currently serves as President/CEO.
+Tim Herd is a fifth-year PhD candidate and former Wasserman Fellow in the Higher Education & Organizational Change (HEOC) program at the University of California, Los Angeles (UCLA).
+His research centers on governance, culture, and student success, with a specific focus on issues around university decision-making at the university trustee's level.
+Outside of his studies, Tim also serves in the capacity of a creative consultant who partners with different organizations around the areas of governance, culture, and student success.
+Tim is also the founder of two organizations, Rising Black Men and the Grosse Pointe Black Alumni Association, the latter of which he currently serves as President/CEO.
 Rising Black Men is a mentorship organization founded at Michigan State University in 2017 that still serves as a pipeline of support for Black men from MSU to the Greater Lansing Community.
-Tim is also the co-founder of the Doctoral Student Writing Collective, which is an organization that supports historically underrepresented doctoral students through writing groups, professional development opportunities, and speakers.
-Outside of his academic studies and community organizing, Tim also engages in media, competing in gameshows, modeling, and commercials as he recently joining a talent agency to pursue his interests in the arts even more.

 Inspiration Behind Website